FAQs

 Why am I asked to provide my income?

-Your income helps Affirm better understand your financial picture and assess your ability to repay a loan.
+Your income helps Affirm better understand your finances and assess your ability to repay a loan.
 This is especially helpful if you have limited credit history.

 Why do I need to link my checking account?